-Here’s what to know about Sweden’s bumpy road toward NATO membership
+Here’s what to know about Sweden’s bumpy road toward Nato membership

 It brought an end to more than 18 months of delays by the nationalist government in Budapest that have frustrated Hungary’s allies.

-On Jan.
-23, Turkish legislators voted in favor of Sweden’s membership in NATO.
+On January 23, Turkish legislators voted in favor of Sweden’s membership in Nato.

 To let Sweden join, Turkish President Recep Tayyip Erdogan put forth a series of conditions including a tougher stance toward groups that Turkey regards as threats to its security, such as Kurdish militants and members of a network it blames for a failed coup in 2016.